 |Accuracy Over Space||Assess model fidelity through visualizations.|

-Consider the following when working with Location AI.
+Consider the following location, visualization, and modeling points when working with Location AI.

 Many features of Location AI operate with a primary location feature.
 You can have multiple Location features in a dataset; the primary location feature is the one that is used as the basis for most visualization and modeling.